Yubico/yubikit-android/management/README.md

 ```

-### Using the Demo Application <a name="using_demo"></a>
+### Using Demo Application <a name="using_demo"></a>
 This module provides several demos.

-#### Management functionality
+#### Management Functionality
-YubiKey Series 5+ required.
+Requires YubiKey Series 5+.
 Use this demo to emulate various YubiKey configurations such as disabling the NFC transport to emulate a USB-only YubiKey.
 Verify your application behaves as expected with the various YubiKey configurations.

-1. Select the *YubiKey Settings* pivot in the navigation drawer.
+1. Select the *YubiKey Settings* in the navigation drawer.
 2. Turn off/on YubiKey applets and transports

-#### Programming OTP slots
+#### Programming OTP Slots
 Before running this demo, be aware that:
 * By default slot ONE is programmed with the YubiOTP secret.
-Overwriting this first slot means losing this secret.
+Overwriting this first slot will delete this secret.
 * YubiOTP codes that were generated on the YubiKey can be read using the *Yubico OTP demo*.
-Refer to the [OTP Module](../otp/README.md) to learn more.
+Refer to the [OTP Module](./otp/README.md) to learn more.
-* The recommendation for programming HOTP secrets is to use the [OATH module](../oath/README.md) and an Authenticator application.
+* The recommendation for programming HOTP secrets is to use the [OATH module](./oath/README.md) and an Authenticator application.
 This method allows the storage of multiple HOTP secrets.
 The Authenticator app can then calculate them whenever needed.

 To program an OTP slot:

-1. Select the *Configure OTP* pivot.
+1. Select *Configure OTP*.
 2. Select one of the four types of customization:

    * YubiOTP